This post may contain affiliate links. Please read our disclosure policy.

 - Leaving the core intact while baking helps prevent the wedges from falling apart before you’re ready to serve them.ย

-- I recommend using cannonball cabbage (the green head you typically see at the grocery store) in this recipe for the best results.ย
+- I recommend using green cabbage (the most common at the grocery store, aka: cannonball cabbage) in this recipe for the best results.ย

 - Avocado oil works great since it has a high heat point, yet you can swap with coconut oil or olive oil if needed.